rguerillot/RM-seq/README.md

 File name | Description
 ----------|------------
-amplicons.nuc | Multifasta file containing all the consensus nucleotide sequence (header of sequence is the barcode) amplicons.orf | Multifasta file containing all the consensus protein sequence (header of sequence is the barcode) amplicons.barcodes | Table with the count of each barcode sequence amplicons.cdhit | Multifasta file containing all the unique consensus nucleotide sequence (header of sequence is the barcode)
+amplicons.nuc | Multifasta file containing all the consensus nucleotide sequences (header of sequence is the barcode) amplicons.orf | Multifasta file containing all the consensus protein sequences (header of sequence is the barcode) amplicons.barcodes | Table with the count of each barcode sequence amplicons.cdhit | Multifasta file containing all the unique consensus nucleotide sequences (header of sequence is the barcode)

 ## Issues

 Please report problems to the [Issues Page](https://github.com/rguerillot/RM-seq/issues).

-## Author
+## Authors

 Romain Guerillot | Torsten Seemann | Mark Schultz